OMAdevs/blease/README.md

 # Problem
-The voting systems used in most developing countries, including Nigeria are inefficient and very expensive.
-Most times, they don't indicate the true representative of the citizens.
+Safety and trust and cost in the voting system has been a major concern around the world.
+Sadly, the huge costs involved in this process does not translate to electoral integrity.
 Citizen's safety is very paramount in any country and can only be enforced by a true leader  and representative of the citizens in a democratic political system like Nigeria.

 # Proposed Solution